BrianFarnhill/ScalingWebApps/guides/1-start.md

 The web application is configured in [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) which allows for platforms to make use of an [NginX reverse proxy](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/java-se-nginx.html) on each server.

-In the case of this application is has been configured to retrieve a number of the static files in use for the solution and send them out before they are requested by the NodeJS server, which improves the overall responsiveness of the app.
+***For this application NginX has been configured to retrieve a number of the static files from the NodeJS server and send them out before they are requested by the NodeJS server, which improves the overall responsiveness of the app.***

 ### Autoscaling Group configuration